Slayug/frontend-technical-test/README-progress.md

 Hi,

+_If you need to change the current user, you may click on the avatar on the top left of the screen._
+About the time spend on the project, it's around 8 hours.

 I have started by cloning the repository on my computer, then I read the instructions and what was already setup.

 Then I've been thinking about the UI, the layout and how to organise the conversion list with the messages.